gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

 }
 ```

-### Organizing the Metal Textures Used for Presenting the Rendered Content
+### Organising the Metal Textures Used for Presenting the Rendered Content

 We established we need to render our content as two views to both Apple Vision left and right displays.
 We have three options when it comes to the organization of the textures' layout we use for drawing: